 Submission period: September 1 – December 31

 The annual Dorset Prize is an open competition for a poetry manuscript, with a $3,000 prize.
 Prior winners include G.C.
 Waldrep, Joshua Corey, Rusty Morrison, and Ilya Kaminsky.
 Read the complete guidelines here.
 Click here to see past winners.

 The annual Snowbound Chapbook Award is an open competition for a poetry manuscript with a prize of $1,000 and 25 copies.
 Prior winners include Kath Jesme, Brandon Som, and Stacey Waite.
 Read the complete guidelines here.
 Click here to see all past winners.

 Tupelo Quarterly, a literary journal, extends and expands upon the vision of Tupelo Press, publishing work by emerging and established writers and artists of many sensibilities and styles.
 Tupelo Quarterly cultivates generous artistic community, celebrates intellectual curiosity and creative risk, and presumes abundance.
 We hold the gate open, not closed.
 Read the complete guidelines here.

 Our editors now read submissions of fiction and non-fiction year-round, including novels, novellas, short story collections, essays, and memoir.
 Prose manuscripts are not read anonymously.
 Read the complete guidelines here.

 The Tupelo Press Poetry Project was established in 2007 to provide poets and creative writing teachers with engaging, challenging prompts or provocations for writing new poems.
-Our guest editors’ selections are featured in an online gallery.
-All Poetry Project submissions must be uploaded to our online submission manager; mailed submissions are not acceptable.
+Our guest editors’ selections were featured in an online gallery.
+The project ended in 2012.
 For more information click here.